Pilot cohort · accepting №01 – №05

 • ×No audit trail when something goes wrong post-hoc.

-With Sidang
+With Sidang — the method

 • One platform, every stage — configured once per conference.